 Now get really present, shift your attention to your body and just drop your thoughts for a second.
 Look around you, what is real right now this very second?
 Nothing really stressful, right?

-Painting backwards is *awesome* because it doesn’t just remove the stress from the current circumstance (i.e. the imagined future state) but it puts the current situation in a light where you automatically shift into gratitude and purposefulness.
+Painting backward is *awesome* because it doesn’t just eliminate stress from the current circumstance (i.e. the imagined future state) but it puts the current situation in a light where you automatically shift into gratitude and purposefulness.
 And in my book, that’s way more enjoyable than stress.

-I share these tips because they are the three things I do regularly and as a result I can say that my life is pretty darn good.
+As a result, I can say that my life is pretty darn good.
 Sure, I get knocked off my center and get overwhelmed… often.
 (Anyone with two kids can attest to this.)
-But, practicing these tips regularly can recondition you to a state where stress and “overwhelment” are an exception and not the norm.
+But, practicing these tips regularly can recondition you to a state where stress and “overwhelming” are an exception and not the norm.
 Therefore, because you won’t be so conditioned to negative emotion, it’s easy to catch and recenter as soon as it happens.

 Try these three tricks out and see what happens.
 Report back and tell me if it helps you to live in the present and on purpose.
 If you need more support to eliminate all the stress in your life, then work with me!
 Or, check out my friend Karen Salmansohn’s Anxiety Cure to reduce stress, overwhelm and overthinking.
 Either way, I got you covered!

 Always on purpose,